soran-ghaderi/torchebm/docs/guides/samplers.md

 ## Choosing a Sampler

-- **Langevin Dynamics**: Good for general-purpose sampling, especially with neural network energy functions
+- **Langevin Dynamics**: Good for general-purpose sampling, especially with neural network models
 - **Hamiltonian Monte Carlo**: Better exploration of complex energy landscapes, but more computationally expensive
 - **Metropolis-Adjusted Langevin Algorithm (MALA)**: Similar to Langevin Dynamics but with an accept/reject step